wilkofm/capstone-project/README.md

 # Styling Goals

-I want the site to have a minimal, clean feel, some references are MUBI, IMDb and Letterboxd.
+I intended the site to have a minimal, clean feel, some references are MUBI, IMDb and Letterboxd.

-Here are a few styling features I’d like to implement:
+Here are a few styling features I’d aimed to implement:

 - Tailwind CSS to style the page
 - Clean layout